 - To maintain the highest respect for all people and property at all times.

-- To carry their Responsibilities and Expectations Card with them at all times and to place these and their homework diaries on their desk at the start of each lesson.
+- To carry their Responsibilities and Expectations Card with them at all times and to place these on their desk at the start of each lesson.

 Students will be rewarded by a combination of the following:

-- Postcards, letters, badges, vouchers, ‘queue jump’ passes as certain credit milestones are passed.
+- Credits leading to: postcards, letters, badges, vouchers, ‘queue jump’ passes as certain credit milestones are passed.